realworldocaml/book/book/gadts/README.md

 functions, or *combinators*.

 GADTs can be helpful for writing such combinators.
-To see how, let's consider a simple example, which is a system for building *pipelines*.
+To see how, let's consider a simple example: a system for building *pipelines*.
 A pipeline is a sequence of operations, where each step consumes the output of the previous step, potentially does some side effects, and exports information that can be consumed by the next step.
 This is analogous to a shell pipeline, and is useful for all sorts of system automation tasks.

 But, can't we write pipelines already?
-After all, OCaml comes with a perfectly serviceable pipeline operator for functions, as in the following example:
+After all, OCaml comes with a perfectly serviceable pipeline operator for functions:

 ```ocaml env=main
 # open Core